fabriziosalmi/api/README.md

 - Cloudflare
 - GitHub

+## to do

+Everything, from hardening vps, database, php, nginx. docker, iptables, greyssh etcetc to pretty code, comments and commit messages <3

 ## source code
 Don't blame me for weak coding, I'm not a coder.
 I'll try to make it at my best and I'm open to PR of course.